alex-kings/brio-project/PROGRESS.md

 _10/01/2023_ **WASM FRONTEND**

 Put core to interact with frontend via WASM.
+Use the emscripten compiler.
+Works with meson build system.
+Add the pieces.json as a file dependency of the compiled code.

 IMPORTANT IMPROVEMENT: Made it so that a piece is first randomly flipped to the right or to the left before attempting to place it the first time.
 This prevents a "spiral" like generation.